jfgarnicam30/FFN_advance/Parallels/Readme.md

 ssh user_name@vlogin.ibex.kaust.edu.sa
 ```

 where user_name is the user name that KAUST provided you.
-The kind of login (ilogin, **vlogin**, glogin) depends on if you want use GPUs or CPUs, large or normal memory nodes or kind of GPUs.
+The kind of login (ilogin, **vlogin**, glogin) depends on if you want to use GPUs or CPUs, large or normal memory nodes or kind of GPUs.
 In this case vlogin is the login used to access to GPUs Volta 100 which work have 350 Gb of memory (It is strongly recommendable working on this login to avoid memory problems).
 Once you are on IBEX is also recommendable work from the path `/ibex/scratch/user-name/` which provide a new and faster storage (if you cannot access to this path, contact the IBEX team).
 To run a python script on IBEX is necessary code a script like this:

 ```